randuhmm/rad-home/docs/api.rst

       HTTP/1.1 200 OK
       Content-Type: text/javascript

-   :<json string feature_name: The device to use :<json string event_type: The type of event to subscribe to :<json string callback: The callback to call when the event occurs :<json integer timeout: The timeout in seconds
+   :<json string feature_id: The target feature
+   :<json string event_type: The type of event to subscribe to :<json string callback: The callback to call when the event occurs :<json integer timeout: The timeout in seconds